chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 -----------------------------------------------------
 .. tag server_services_rabbitmq

 The **rabbitmq** service is used to provide the message queue that is used by the Chef server to get search data to Apache Solr so that it can be indexed for search.
-When Chef Analytics is configured, the **rabbitmq** service is also used to send data from the Chef server to the Chef Analytics server.

 .. end_tag